simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

     new SimpleInjectorControllerActivator(container));
 {{< / highlight >}}

 Although trivial to implement, we do provide an out-of-the-box implementation for you in our [ASP.NET Core MVC integration package](https://www.nuget.org/packages/SimpleInjector.Integration.AspNetCore.Mvc/) to make your life easier.
 As a matter of fact, over time we will supply you with with all the convenient methods that allow you to make bootstrapping as seamless as possible.
-We might not provide you with integration packages for all existing frameworks, but plugging in Simple Injector will always be trivial when the designers provided you with the correct interception points.
+We might not provide you with integration packages for all existing frameworks, but plugging in Simple Injector will always be trivial *when the designers provided you with the correct interception points.*

 What this means is that all framework components and third-party components can keep being composed by the built-in DI container and your application will register and resolve your components through Simple Injector.

 Many developers incorrectly assume that having one container for the framework’s internal configuration and another for the application components will mean re-registering hundreds of framework and third-party library components in the application container, but this is simply not necessary.
 First of all, as we already established, those registrations shouldn’t be in the application container because no application component should directly depend on those abstractions.
 Secondly, your application will only need to interact with a handful of those services at most, so you’ll handle the abstractions you are actually interested in.
+Thirdly, trying to get all the framework's registrations inside your application container brings you back to square one: back to the Conforming Container with [all its complications, downsides, and incompatibilities](/2016/06/whats-wrong-with-the-asp-net-core-di-abstraction/).

 ## Examples